Teevity/ice/README.md

           # Specify your currency conversion rate here.
 The default value is 1.
 If 1 pound = 1.5 dollar, then the rate is 0.6666667.
           ice.currencyRate=0.6666667

-  2.8 By default, Ice pulls in [Highstock](http://www.highcharts.com/) from its CDN.
-This CDN, unfortunately, does not (at present) support HTTPS.
-If you're serving Ice over HTTPS, your browser shouldn't or won't download Highstock from there.
-To fix this, you can serve Highstock somewhere else, and set this property:
+  2.8 By default, Ice pulls in [Highstock](https://www.highcharts.com/) from its CDN.

           ice.highstockUrl=https://example.com/js/highstock.js